-While it is legal to hire independent contractors in France, its government does not favor their use.
-It’s incredibly difficult for companies to win in court if a case is properly built against them.
+While it is legal to hire contractors in France, its government does not favor their use.
+It’s difficult for companies to win in court if a case is properly built against them.

 How to Avoid Independent Contractor Risks in France

-Other Essential French Independent Contractor Considerations
+Other Essential French Contractor Considerations

-Firms must deal with a litany of repercussions if authorities deem an independent contractor as a misclassified employee.
-First, the individual will be reclassified as an employee, forcing the firm to deal with the burdensome labor laws or pay a steep severance package.
-The company will also have to:
+Firms must deal with a litany of repercussions if authorities deem a contractor as a misclassified employee.
+First, the individual will be reclassified as an employee, forcing the firm to deal with burdensome labor laws or pay a steep severance package.

-- Pay social security contributions, and back taxes—all with significant interest
+- Pay social security contributions and taxes—all with significant interest

 - Pay overtime, bonus, and other discretionary benefits arrears